rentzsch/stressdrive/README.markdown

 That run took about 10 hours on a 240GB SSD.

+### Run Only Against Entire, Unmounted, Physical Devices

+`stressdrive` should always be run against **entire unmounted physical devices**.

+Practically: your device path should always be in the form of `/dev/rdiskX` (not `/dev/rdiskXsX`). stressdrive's results can only be trusted if it was allowed to fill the entire device to the device's advertised information-theoretic maximum.

+Imagine pointing stressdrive at just a logical partition.
+If the drive failed during the test it's possible to get back a clean read of the random data just written, while a block outside the device's partition is no longer correct.
+That would not be an accurate test result.

 ### "How is this better than Disk Utility's 'Zero Out Data'?"

 Some SSD's de-duplicate stored blocks.
 For these "filling" it with zeros if actually just modifying one or two actual mapping blocks over and over again.
 It's not a real test of the SSD's hardware.

 ### "How is this better than Disk Utility's '7-Pass Erase'?"

-Stressdrive only overwrites the drive with data once (so it's 7x faster) and then verifies all the data is correctly read back (which Disk Utility doesn't do at all).
+`stressdrive` only overwrites the drive with data once (so it's 7x faster) and then verifies all the data is correctly read back (which Disk Utility doesn't do at all).

 Jens Ayton [informs me](https://twitter.com/ahruman/status/136930141568905217) 7-Pass Erase uses fixed patterns, so de-duping may be an issue there as well.